-- What kind of criminal acts and losses can be covered by Federal 0. crime insurance? - A. (a) Burglary and larceny incident thereto, which means the stealentry.at the place of entry. - (b) Robbery, which means the stealing of personal property from the insured in his presence and with his knowledge both inside the premises and outside the premises.
-The term robbery includes observed theft. - (c) Damage to the premises committed during the course of a burglary or robbery, or attempted burglary or robbery. - (d) In the case of the residential insurance policy, the burglary of an enclosed locked storage compartment of an automobile, i.e., the trunk compartment. - (e) In the case of commercial insurance against burglary, the insurance Class E quality. - Q. Will a burglary claim be paid if there are no visible marks of forcible entry at the place of entry? - A. The Federal crime insurance policies do not cover mere disappearance of property.
-There must be signs of an entry by force evidenced by visible marks upon or physical damage to the exterior of the premises at the place of such entry. - 9.
+- 7. 0.
+What kind of criminal acts and losses can be covered by Federal crime insurance? - A. (a) Burglary and larceny incident thereto, which means the stealing of property from within a premises which has been forcibly entered by means which leave physical marks of such forcible entry at the place of entry. - (b) Robbery, which means the stealing of personal property from the insured in his presence and with his knowledge both inside the premises and outside the premises.
+The term robbery includes observed theft. - (c) Damage to the premises committed during the course of a burglary or robbery, or attempted burglary or robbery. - (d) In the case of the residential insurance policy, the burglary of an enclosed locked storage compartment of an automobile, i.e., the trunk compartment. - (e) In the case of commercial insurance against burglary, the theft from a night depository and burglary of a safe, subject to a \$5,000 limit on claims with respect to safes of less than insurance Class E quality. - 8.
+Q. Will a burglary claim be paid if there are no visible marks of forcible entry at the place of entry? - A. The Federal crime insurance policies do not cover mere disappearance of property.
+There must be signs of an entry by force evidenced by visible marks upon or physical damage to the exterior of the premises at the place of such entry.